calgaryscientific/tessera/README.md

 ```
 $tessera.bind($scope, 'SharedMessage', '/SharedMessage');
 ```

-You can also unbind any bound property:
+If an appstate path is not provided, then bind will simply use the property name as the app state path.

+Bind supports binding to both basic data types and objects.
+When binding to an object, any changes made to the children within that object (recursively), will be picked up and synchronized.
+Additionally, all bound properties (and object values) will be recast as strings upon their first synch.

+If you need to unbind a previously bound property just use $tessera.unbind:
 ```
 $tessera.unbind('SharedMessage', '/SharedMessage');
 ```

-Finally, you can pass a traditional callback through for any PureWeb AppState changes, this will be called after the Angular digest loop:
+Additionally, you can pass a traditional callback through for any PureWeb AppState changes, this will be called after the Angular digest loop:
 ```
 var f = function(evt){var n = evt.getNewValue(); console.log(n);};
 $tessera.bind($scope, 'ScribbleColor', '/ScribbleColor', f);
 ```

 If you want to unbind a property with a callback you must pass the callback into the unbind method to unregister the AppState callback.
 If you unbind a property without passing the callback, the callback will be returned by unbind() and you can unregister the callback using traditional PureWeb methods (removeValueChangedHandler()).

-Finally, all bound values will be recast as strings upon their first synch.

 # PureWeb